 Brown County United Way commits to leading the fight for ALICE.
 We pledge to the community that we will achieve our new bold goal: 10,000 INDIVIDUALS ON THE PATH TO STABILITY IN 10 YEARS.

-Mission Statement: Brown County United Way unites people, ideas and resources to create community solutions that strengthen every person and every community in Brown County.
+Brown County United Way unites people, ideas and resources to create community solutions that strengthen every person and every community in Brown County.

 Brown County United Way begins its new grant cycle, extending grants to 5 years.

 – Brown County United Way sets a new goal of putting 10,000 individuals on the path to stability in 10 years.

 – Brown County United Way implements new strategic strategy